Pools of Bethesda & St. Anne Church

 11. Close to the Byzantine Basilica was a grotto dedicated to the believed place where Mary’s parents, Anne and Joachim lived, and where Mary, the mother of Jesus, was born.

-13. The New Testament says nothing about the birthplace of Mary.
-However, an ancient tradition found recorded in the apocryphal Gospel of James, which dates from around AD 150, places the house of Anne and Joachim, close to the temple area.
+13. The New Testament says nothing about Mary's birthplace.
+However, an ancient tradition recorded in the apocryphal Gospel of James, which dates from around AD 150, places the house of Anne and Joachim close to the temple area.

 16. In the 19th century, the compound was given to the French Catholic Order of the White Fathers.
 France did extensive restoration work on the church, returning it as closely as possible to the original basilica.
 A second restoration was necessary after the church was damaged during the Six-Day War in 1967.